What is Self Insurance?

-We handle the administrative services you’d expect from a TPA including in-house medical management and plan analysis to mitigate serving as a steward to manage financial risk and improvee health plan trends.
+We handle the administrative services you’d expect from a TPA including in-house medical management and plan analysis to mitigate financial risk and improvee health plan trends.

 "From the beginning of our relationship with Nova, we have been impressed with the level of knowledge around self-funded health plans, stop loss insurance, reference based pricing, repricing vendors and general implementation."